 Skiing in Norway

-We also wore our Fjällräven Keb Eco-Shell jackets during a recent skiing trip in Norway.
+I also wore my Fjällräven Keb Eco-Shell jackets during some skitrips in Scandinavia, Austria and Switzerland.
 A waterproof shell isn’t sufficient to keep you warm when skiing, even one as well-designed as this.
 But the Fjällräven Keb Eco-Shell jacket works wonderfully as an outer layer on top of your insulating layer.
-We wear thick down jackets when skiing but unfortunately down jackets are rarely waterproof.
+I wear thick down jackets when skiing but unfortunately down jackets are rarely waterproof.
 A wet down jacket will make you feel very cold very quickly.
 Wear a Fjällräven Keb Eco-Shell on top of your down jacket to stay dry and warm all day on the slopes.
 The Keb Eco-Shell is also windproof and keeps you toasty warm, even if you pick up high speeds on the slopes.

 Advantages of the Fjällräven Keb Eco-Shell Jacket

-Here’s our take on the Fjällräven Keb Eco-Shell’s advantages over other similar waterproof shells.
+Here’s my take on the Fjällräven Keb Eco-Shell’s advantages over other similar waterproof shells.

 - Waterproof and windproof.
 Wear your backpack underneath your jacket and it will stay completely dry, even in a heavy downpour.
 No moisture gets through this jacket, even if water pools in creases.